firedrakeproject/firedrake/docs/source/parallelism.rst

 .. figure:: images/ensemble.svg
   :align: center

+  Spatial and ensemble paralellism for an ensemble with 5 members, each of which is executed in parallel over 5 processors.

 The additional functionality required to support ensemble parallelism is the ability to send instances of :class:`~.Function` from one ensemble to another.
 This is handled by the :class:`~.Ensemble` class.
-Instantiating an ensemble requires a communicator (usually ``MPI_COMM_WORLD``) plus the number of ranks for spatial communication within each ensemble subcommunicator (4, in the case of the example below).
-The program should then be executed with ``mpiexec`` as normal, specifying the total size of the commicator which should be equal to the product of the number of ranks for spatial communication and the number of ranks for ensemble communication.
+Instantiating an ensemble requires a communicator (usually ``MPI_COMM_WORLD``) plus the number of independent simulations making up the ensemble (5, in the case of the example below).
+Each ensemble member will have the same spatial parallelism with the number of ranks in each spatial communicator given by dividing the size of the original communicator the number of ensemble members.
+The total number of processes launched by ``mpiexec`` must therefore be equal to the product of number of ensemble members with the number of processes to be used for each ensemble member.

 .. code-block:: python

    from firedrake import *

-   my_ensemble = Ensemble(COMM_WORLD, 4)
+   my_ensemble = Ensemble(COMM_WORLD, 5)

 Then, the spatial sub-communicator must be passed to :func:`~.mesh.Mesh` (or via inbuilt mesh generators in :mod:`~.utility_meshes`), so that it will then be used by function spaces